What You Need to Know-Week of June 22nd

 |

 ✓ MONITOR YOUR SYMPTOMS Watch for symptoms – visit this link for the CDC’s list of COVID-19 symptoms.
-Take your temperature often (above 100 degrees Fahrenheit is usually considered an abnormal temperature). |
+Take your temperature often (above 100 degrees Fahrenheit is usually considered an abnormal temperature).
+Text SICK to 1-833-410-0556 if you are feeling ill between updates. |

 The next update will cover face masks.
 If you would like to learn more about this and other topics related to COVID-19 in Arizona, please complete next week’s AZCOVIDTXT survey that you will receive via text in about a week.